TheOdinProject/curriculum/nodeJS/APIs/API-Security.md

 </div>

 ### Additional Resources
 This section contains helpful links to other content.
-It isn't required, so consider it supplemental if you need to dive deeper into something.
+It isn't required, so consider it supplemental.

 - [This article](https://laptrinhx.com/a-practical-guide-for-jwt-authentication-using-node-js-and-express-917791379/) goes even further in depth than the one that we posted above.
 It provides a little greater understanding but is harder to follow.
 - [This article](https://medium.com/@paul.allies/stateless-auth-with-express-passport-jwt-7a55ffae0a5c) covers the same thing as the above one, but is a little more concise.
 Might be a good reference for when you're setting this up on your own later.